nogibjj/Aohua_Project3/README.md

 # Aohua_Project3
-## a script that import a cvs file into queries a database(Sqlite3)
+## a script that import a cvs file into the database, then user can query data from this databse using this command line tool